Strategies and Final Negotiations – How to Negotiate a Settlement after a Car Accident

 - Don’t agree to anything until you have it in writing.

 - Never accept a settlement in the same conversation as the offer is made.
-Be sure to give yourself a day to consider it, talk with friends and family about it, and consult with experts and attorneys before accepting a settlement for anything.
+Be sure to give yourself a day to consider it, talk with friends and family about it, and consult with experts and a personal injury lawyer before accepting a settlement for anything.

-- Keep in mind that their first offer will often be somewhat less than they can actually pay, and that with some smart presentation of facts, negotiation tactics, or by hiring an attorney, you will likely be able to increase their offer.
+- Keep in mind that their first offer will often be somewhat less than they can actually pay and that with some smart presentation of facts, negotiation tactics, or by hiring an accident lawyer, you will likely be able to increase their offer.